 - 3.1.2 Currently, all undergraduate programmes offered by the University are full-time programmes.
 Each student can only enroll in one study programme offered by the University.
 Unless otherwise approved by the University, students are not permitted to enroll in full-time study at any other tertiary institutions, local or overseas.
-Approval for double registration will only be granted under very rare circumstances. - 3.1.3 Students must comply with the University's rules and regulations in order to maintain their registration. - 3.1.4 Definition of student statuses: - Full-time students: Students who have registered for the full-time mode of a programme (i.e. normally entailing a study load of 12 credits or more in a semester) of the University. - Part-time students: Students who have registered for a part-time mode of a programme of the University. - Local students: Students who are not required to apply for a valid student visa from the Immigration Department of the HKSAR for studying in Hong Kong. - Non-local students: Students holding (a) student visa / entry permit; (b) visa under Immigration Arrangements for Non-local Graduates; or (c) dependent visa, who are aged 18 years old or above before 1 September of the year of which they are admitted to a programme offered by the University, issued by the Director of Immigration of the HKSAR. - Visiting students: Students who have registered for HSUHK modules and do not expect to complete a degree.
+Approval for double registration will only be granted under very rare circumstances. - 3.1.3 Students must comply with the University's rules and regulations in order to maintain their registration.

+3.1.4 Definition of student statuses:

+- Full-time students: Students who have registered for the full-time mode of a programme (i.e. normally entailing a study load of 12 credits or more in a semester) of the University. - Part-time students: Students who have registered for a part-time mode of a programme of the University. - Local students: Students who hold a permanent HKID Card, or who are not required to apply for a valid visa / entry permit or document showing the right to land/stay/work/ abode in Hong Kong. - Non-local students: Students holding (a) student visa / entry permit; (b) visa / entry permit under the Immigration Arrangements for Non-local Graduates; or (c) dependent visa / entry permit who are 18 years old when they were issued with such visa / entry permit by the Director of Immigration of the HKSAR. - Visiting students: Students who have registered for HSUHK modules and do not expect to complete a degree.

-- Incoming exchange students: Students who come from HSUHK partner institutions (i.e. entailing a signed agreement on two-way movement of students with HSUHK) and fulfilled the required study load. - Outbound exchange students: HSMC students who study at partner institutions (i.e. entailing a signed agreement on twoway movement of students with HSMC) and fulfilled the required study load. - Deferred students: Students who have been granted permission for deferment of their studies. - Suspended Students: Students whose status as a HSUHK student has been suspended temporarily as a result of disciplinary actions. - Withdrawn students: Students who have withdrawn from their studies of their own accord and have completed the proper procedures for withdrawal of study. - Deregistered students: Students who have been removed from the Student Register by the University owing to reasons that are deemed valid and justified by the Registrar, including but not limited to failure to complete the prescribed registration procedures after admission to the University, failure to settle the tuition fee or to submit application for deferment of tuition fee before the payment due date, failure to apply for deferment of study while not registering for any modules, expiration of the maximum study period stipulated by the University, or withdrawn from study without completing the withdrawal procedures. - Discontinued students: Students who are removed from the Student Register due to poor academic performance or as a result of disciplinary actions.
+- Incoming exchange students: Students who come from HSUHK partner institutions (i.e. entailing a signed agreement on two-way movement of students with HSUHK) and fulfilled the required study load. - Outbound exchange students: HSUHK students who study at partner institutions (i.e. entailing a signed agreement on two-way movement of students with HSUHK) and fulfilled the required study load. - Deferred students: Students who have been granted permission for deferment of their studies. - Suspended Students: Students whose status as a HSUHK student has been suspended temporarily as a result of disciplinary actions. - Withdrawn students: Students who have withdrawn from their studies of their own accord and have completed the proper procedures for withdrawal of study. - from the Student Register by the University owing to reasons that are deemed valid and justified by the Registrar, including but not limited to failure to complete the prescribed registration procedures after admission to the University, failure to settle the tuition fee or to submit application for deferment of tuition fee before the payment due date, failure to apply for deferment of study while not registering for any modules, expiration of the maximum study period stipulated by the University, or withdrawn from study without completing the withdrawal procedures. - Discontinued students: Students who are removed from the Student Register due to poor academic performance or as a result of disciplinary actions.